-The superior of the community, i.e., Jane, is to provide all things needed like food, beds and plenty of cat toys for use by all of us.
-Equal distribution is to be made to all, with the exception of course for those who are weak or sick and might need more like elderly Mickey.
-In Chapter 55 – The Clothing and Footwear of the Monastics, Benedict even instructs the superior, i.e., Jane, to inspect beds frequently for private possessions.
-Anyone who is hiding anything not given to them by the superior is to be given a very severe punishment.
-So, I was shocked when John saw the cat toy in the bed, laughed and told Jane, but she did nothing about removing the toy or disciplining the poacher.
+The superior of the community, i.e., Amma Jane, is to provide all things needed like food, beds and plenty of cat toys for use by all of us.
+Equal distribution is to be made to all, with the exception of course for those who are weak or sick and might need more, like elderly Mickey.
+In Chapter 55 – The Clothing and Footwear of the Monastics, Benedict even instructs the superior to inspect beds frequently for private possessions.
+Anyone who is hiding anything not given to them by the superior is to receive a very severe punishment.
+(For us, no crunchy cat treat in the evening.)

 clearly says that the evil practice of private possessions “must be uprooted and removed” from the community.
 No one may retain anything as their own – “not a book, writing tablets or stylus-in short, not a single item.”
-I meowed emphatically that this included cat toy hoarding, explaining what she already knew of course, that as the superior she was to have at least issued a warning to the guilty party.
+(RB 33.3) I hissed emphatically that this included cat toy hoarding.
+I finished by mewing what she already knew; that as the superior she was to at least issue a warning to the guilty party.
+(RB 33.7)

 First, Benedict wants everyone to be given what they need.
 I like what he says about clothing and put this on the list.

 “To provide for laundering and night wear, every monk will need two cowls and two tunics, but anything more must be taken away as superfluous.”
 RB 55.10-11

 A second thing I found is that Benedict says that the superior is to provide everything that is necessary so that the “vice of private ownership may be completely uprooted.”
-(RB 55.18-19) The problem is what do you do when you are your own superior like Jane, or maybe even you?
+(RB 55.18-19) The problem is what do you do when you are your own superior like Amma?
 It takes a lot of soul-searching and discipline to know when to draw the line.
 Personally, I’m glad that I have only one outfit even if it has to do for both causal and dress occasions.
 It makes life much simpler and more fair.
-The third point I found is this:

 “Your way of acting should be different from the world’s way; the love of Christ must come before all else.”
 RB 4.20-21

 Benedict reminds us of what is really important – living in a different way by keeping the love of Christ before you and love for others in your heart.
-Please give all this some serious thought.
+I

 Your feline friend,